DataDog/documentation/content/en/tracing/setup_overview/setup/go.md

 - Dynamically set `service`, `env`, and `version` tags.
 - Enable the Continuous Profiler, ingesting 100% of traces , and Trace ID injection into logs during setup.

-Otherwise, [install and configure the Datadog Agent][7].
-See the additional documentation for [tracing Docker applications][8] or [Kubernetes applications][9].

-You are now ready to import the tracer and start instrumenting your code.
+Otherwise, follow the instructions below to add the Datadog Tracing Library to your code.

 ## Automatic Instrumentation

 Datadog has a series of pluggable packages which provide out-of-the-box support for instrumenting a series of libraries and frameworks.
 A list of these packages can be found in the [Compatibility Requirements][1] page.
 To trace these integrations, import these packages into your application and follow the configuration instructions listed alongside each [Integration][1].

 ## Configuration

 The Go tracer supports additional environment variables and functions for configuration.
-See all available options in the [configuration documentation][10].
+See all available options in the [configuration documentation][7].

 We highly recommend using `DD_ENV`, `DD_SERVICE`, and `DD_VERSION` to set `env`, `service`, and `version` for your services.
-Check out the [Unified Service Tagging][11] documentation for recommendations on how to configure these environment variables.
+Check out the [Unified Service Tagging][8] documentation for recommendations on how to configure these environment variables.
 These variables are available for versions 1.24.0+ of the Go tracer.

 You may also elect to provide `env`, `service`, and `version` through the tracer's API: